 Due Quach (pronounced ‘Zway Kwok’) is an inspiring social entrepreneur and the author of Calm Clarity: How to Use Science to Rewire Your Brain for Greater Wisdom, Fulfillment and Joy, one of Fast Company’s best business books of 2018.
-Her social enterprise, also named Calm Clarity, uses neuroscience and mindfulness to guide organizations and individuals to address unconscious bias, develop genuine inclusion and inclusive leadership, and nurture healing and integration.
+Her social enterprise, also named Calm Clarity, uses neuroscience and mindfulness to guide individuals, teams, and organizations to lead in alignment and wholeness, address unconscious bias, and nurture healing to create genuine inclusion.

 Having started life in poverty as a refugee in inner-city Philadelphia, Due turned to neuroscience to heal the long-term effects of trauma, graduate from Harvard College and the Wharton School of Business, and build a successful international business career.
 Due’s powerful story is featured in The Portal, a beautiful documentary film about meditation as a portal for healing and transformation.